Great fire of Brisbane: The Blaze

 The fire started in the cellar underneath Stewart and Hemmant's drapery on the corner of Queen Street and Albert Street at around 7:40pm.
 News was conveyed to the police station, where the fire bell rang in alarm, and soon the entire available force was assembled and quickly despatched to the fires location.
 The doors of the building were broken in, but by this time the interior was 'one vast sheet of flame', with none of its contents salvageable.

 A crowd of hundreds gathered at the fiery scene, amongst whom was the Governor George Bowen, accompanied by Captain Carnegie.
 The Stewart and Hemmant's store could not be saved, so the volunteers-among whom the members of the Fire Brigade No. 1, and their Superintendent, Mr. Edmund Macdonnell, directed their attention to salvaging property in the nearest buildings, which included Gaujard's tobacco divan, and the businesses further up along Queen street.
 Amongst the volunteers were the Police Magistrate, and nearly the whole of the unpaid Justices, and the Bishops Tufnell and Quinn, who were also assisted by a large number of clergymen.
 A great deal of valuable stock of tobacco and cigars was saved, with soldiers guarding the property.

 Further up, a number of men headed by Mr. Cutbush got onto the roofs of two small shops, and attempted to pull the structures down.
-However, due to the heavy use of wood in the city's architecture, the fire progressed rapidly.
+However, due to the heavy use of wood in the town's architecture, the fire progressed rapidly.
 Two of the men had been caught by the fire on the roof of Williams' Oyster Salon, and stayed on the burning building until it collapsed and they fell into the flames beneath, where they were quickly rescued although Mr. Cutbush was severely injured in the fall.